tueely/blink/README.md

 I missed a shot at the trashcan.
 Realized it was a skill issue.
 Then remembered I study ECE at UofT.
-So I built a trashcan that catches for me.
+So I built a trashcan that never misses a shot.